LTurns/website_portfolio/README.md

 #### Intent ####

 When creating my portfolio, I had an intention of making an app that was both slick and sophisticated.
 Most importantly, I wanted it to contain some of my favourite elements of front-end development.
-For this reason, I decided to create the app with React & Canvas HTML5.
+For this reason, I decided to create the app with React & HTML5.

 The home page is constructed of CSS Animation and keyframes, set above some free-moving, pink particles I formulated with 'react-particles-js.'